zoeskan/MCB185/course/unit8-data.md

 ```

 Line 1 abstracts the pattern into a variable.
 Imagine iterating through a list
-of of patterns in an outer loop.
+of patterns in an outer loop.

 Line 3 assigns the search to a variable.
 The variable will either have a value
 of `None`, which is logically `False`, or it will contain a "match object".
 The